Anola Community Website

-Anola, Manitoba, Canada is a small town located 24 km east of Winnipeg, 40km north of Steinbach in the municipality of Springfield.
+Anola, Manitoba, Canada is a small town located 23 km east of the Winnipeg perimeter highway, 40km north of Steinbach in the municipality of Springfield.
 It was first established in 1907 as a railroad stop.
 Its name is derived from the word "knoll," meaning a hill or mound, which the community is built on.
 Approximately 200 people live within its limits, but many people in surrounding areas/developments consider themselves to be part of Anola.

 The idea of this site is to bring our community closer together, where everything that you could want to know about Anola, is in one place.
 From community events to local crafters, we want to include everything.
 We are starting with a design that we can build on as the information comes in, you the public are invited to send information to us, so that we can encompass everything Anola is about.

 If you shop on Amazon.ca you can support The 10 Acre Woods and the Anola Community Website at no extra cost to you by clicking on the following link.
 Thank You for your support and enjoy shopping!
 Shop at Amazon.ca!